ChaoticBrave/VagrantStoryRandomizer/README.md

 ## Limitations
 As mentioned earlier, this tool can only randomize enemies, their random drops and, in the case of experimental builds, weapons and blades in chests right now.

+Grips in chests will not be updated.
+This is because, as far as I know, no grips are in any of the chests.

 Enemies can also only be changed to those which can be found within the same area.
 For example, Snowfly Forest opponents can only be swapped with other Snowfly Forest opponents.
 ## Contact
 If you queries about the project, the best places to contact me are either my Discord server or my Twitter DMs.